Weigh Less, Live More

 - Support from other participants with the same goals as you

-- 16 weekly 4 twice-monthly sessions, taking your through the first 6 months
+- 16 weekly and 4 twice-monthly sessions, taking you through the first 6 months

 - 6 monthly follow-up sessions to complete the year and help you maintain healthy lifestyle changes — and fun